-The run chart shows the standard, to see patients with a suspicion of cancer within 62 days has been consistently achieved during 2015/16 and continues into 2016/17 with one exception for November 2016 where there were two 62 day breaching patients.
+The run chart shows the standard, to see patients with a suspicion of cancer within 62 days was not achieved in November 2016 and February 2017.
+In November there were two patients who breached the standard.

 - Work is ongoing to find a solution for patients waiting on treatment in NHS Lothian, in particular those waiting on specialised procedures.
-This is due to an increased demand within the Prostate and Lung surgical patients and patients that require Prostate Brachytherapy as at present NHS Lothian only provide 2 slots per week to treat referred patients from other Boards. - The Colonoscopy waiting time has increased dramatically after the GI Synaptik Sessions were stopped which could lead to a problem with Cancer Waiting Times.
+This is due to an increased demand within the Prostate and Lung surgical patients and patients that require Prostate Brachytherapy as at present NHS Lothian only provide 2 slots per week to treat referred patients from other Boards. - The Colonoscopy waiting time has increased after the GI Synaptik sessions were stopped which could lead to a problem with Cancer Waiting Times.
 We are currently trying to organise additional internal capacity to support Colonoscopy sessions to reduce the risk of breaching patients.